datamade/chi-councilmatic/README.md

 If something is not behaving intuitively, it is a bug, and should be reported.
 Report it here: https://github.com/datamade/chi-councilmatic/issues

-## Note on Patches/Pull Requests

-* Fork the project.
-* Make your feature addition or bug fix.
-* Commit, do not mess with rakefile, version, or history.
-* Send a pull request.
-Bonus points for topic branches.

 ## Copyright

 Copyright (c) 2015-17 Participatory Politics Foundation and DataMade.
 Released under the [MIT License](https://github.com/datamade/chi-councilmatic/blob/master/LICENSE).